Who provides evaluations at Clarity?

 To schedule an appointment for our Learning & Psychology Department, please call 864-331-1400.
 We are happy to help you begin your journey to learn more about yourself or your child.

-Do you file insurance for Learning & Psychology Services?
+Do you file insurance for Psychology & Counseling Services?

-We do not file insurance for Learning & Psychology Services.
-However, if you choose to file a claim yourself, please inform our billing office, so we can help make your filing easier by providing a receipt that includes service codes, fees, payment, and diagnostic codes.
+We do not file insurance for Psychological Evaluation Services However, if you choose to file a claim yourself, please inform our billing office, so we can help make your filing easier by providing a receipt that includes service codes, fees, payment, and diagnostic codes.
 Insurance companies vary in terms of reimbursement for psychological testing, so please contact your insurance company before beginning the evaluation process, if you are planning to seek reimbursement.
 Please be aware that third party insurance providers seldom reimburse for academic/learning related issues, although policies vary.
 Payment is the responsibility of the client or parent/guardian unless prior arrangements are made.

 Do you offer a sliding scale payment option or financing option to assist clients in accessing services?

-We offer an income-based sliding scale in an effort to make our services accessible to all clients, regardless of their ability to pay the full cost of the evaluation.
+We offer Clarity Cares, an income-based sliding scale, in an effort to make our services accessible to all clients, regardless of their ability to pay the full cost of the evaluation.

-Additional financial accommodations may be provided through the business office, such as a payment plan with Care CreditTM.
+Additional financial accommodations may be provided through the business office.

 Please call us at 864-331-1400 or visit our Payment and Insurance page for more information about for billing and payment information options.